UPDATED: March 2019

 Mae Haat is located on the North of the island, and I think you will love it as much as I did!

-My dream finally came true when I took part in a cooking class with C&M Study Center.
-An absolute must do even if you are there just for a couple of days!
+My dream finally came true when I took part in a cooking class with C&M Study Center and I consider this to be one of the absolute must do’s in Thailand even if you are there just for a couple of days!

-The girls made me feel like at home, we cooked 5 delicious dishes of our choice, it was so much fun!
-Two sisters are the owners and together with their expert staff they made me feel great at their lesson.
+The girls at the cooking class made me feel at home, we cooked 5 delicious dishes of our choice and it was so much fun!
+The owners are two sisters together with their expert staff they made me feel great at their class!

-The kitchen is in the open area, is fully equipped and located in a picturesque corner near a lake.
-At the end I also receive hand-outs of what I cooked, which is very convenient as I can’t wait to try cooking some of the dishes for my friends, yum!
+The kitchen is an open area, it is fully equipped and located in a picturesque corner near a lake.
+At the end, I also received hand-outs of what I cooked, which was very nice!

-After a nice breakfast on the boat a charismatic captain told as the itinerary – a full day of adventure awaited for us!
+My day began at 8 AM when I was picked up from my hotel.
+After a nice breakfast on the boat, a charismatic captain told us the itinerary – a full day of adventure awaited us!

-We did hiking on an island which hosts a large and beautiful national park.
-During our other stops we swimed, jumped from the boat and snorkeled in a few spots.
-I tried kayaking and got a bit of muscle pain in the morning, but nevertheless i loved every bit of it!!
+During the boat trip we did hiking on an island which hosts Ang Thong National Park, we swam, we jumped from the boat and did snorkeling in a few spots.
+I tried kayaking and woke up with sore muscles the morning after, but it was all worth it, I loved every bit of it! 🙂

 When I dropped off at my bungalow, just before the sunset, I was tired but really satisfied.